First Trust Switzerland AlphaDEX Fund (FSZ) IV/HV History

 Comparing implied volatility to historical (realized) volatility reveals whether options are priced rich or cheap relative to actual price movement.
 Persistent gaps can signal trading opportunities.

-First Trust Switzerland AlphaDEX Fund (FSZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $84.6M, listed on NASDAQ, carrying a beta of 0.86 to the broader market.
-The First Trust Switzerland AlphaDEX Fund is an exchange-traded fund. public since 2012-02-16.
+First Trust Switzerland AlphaDEX Fund (FSZ) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $86.5M, listed on NASDAQ, carrying a beta of 0.85 to the broader market.
+The First Trust Switzerland AlphaDEX Fund is an exchange-traded fund structured to mirror the price and income performance of the Nasdaq AlphaDEX Switzerland Index. public since 2012-02-16.

 Spot Price